Yinkusadel/06-fcc-rothkopainting/README.md

 # 06-fcc-rothkopainting

+> All HTML element is its own box – with its own spacing and border.it is called the Box Model.

-> A rothkopainting using html and css
+A Rothko-style rectangular art piece using CSS and the Box Model.

 ![screenshot](./app_screenshot.png)